markslorach/countries-db/README.md

 ### Environment Variables

-Before running the project, create a `.env` file in the root directory and add the following keys:
+Before running the project, create a `.env` file in the root directory and add the following keys -

 > **Note:** You must supply your own values for each key below.